lsst-sims/sims_phosim_pythoncontrol/README.txt

        c) **Copy 'default_instcat' from the phosim.git repo into 'shared_data_path'.**

-  4) Edit the config file, which includes information specific to your Python and storage environment.
+  4) Edit the config file (see exampleConfig_workstation.cfg), which includes information specific to your Python and storage environment.

   5) Execute the Python control package from any directory.